Manley12/Articles/Httpcodecheatsheetwhatyouneedtoknowabouthttprequestsandresponses.md

 <table>
   <tr>
     <td>500 Internal Server Error</td>
-    <td>This code indicates that the server experienced an unexpected condition which prevented it from fulfulling the request.</td>
+    <td>This code indicates that the server experienced an unexpected condition which prevented it from fulfilling the request.</td>
   </tr>
   <tr>
     <td>501 Not Implemented</td>
-    <td>The server did not recognize the request method or is unable to fulfil the request.</td>
+    <td>The server did not recognize the request method or is unable to fulfill the request.</td>
   </tr>
   <tr>
     <td>502 Bad Gateway</td>